ymunye1/Homework/README.md

 # second-week-hw

+CODE REFRACTOR
-a marketing agency has hired you to refactor an existing site to make it more accessible.
+A marketing agency has hired you to refactor an existing site to make it more accessible.

-improving the wesite without changing what the website style
+Improving the wesite without changing the website styling

-screenshoots of the live website
+Screenshoots of the live website are listed below

-Screen Shot 2021-10-30 at 9.34.51 PM
+./Assets/Screen Shot 2021-10-30 at 9.34.51 PM.png
+./Assets/Screen Shot 2021-10-30 at 9.35.09 PM.png
+./Assets/Screen Shot 2021-10-30 at 9.35.20 PM.png
+./Assets/Screen Shot 2021-10-30 at 9.35.29 PM.png

+above screenshots are located in assets folder

+The link for the live website is https://ymunye1.github.io/Homework/week2-homework/Develop/